peteamiri/Tutorials/Cloud Computing/Azure/Certifications/Resources.md

 * Each subscription has its own resource limits, billing, and access control settings .

 In summary, an Azure account is the primary identity used to access Azure services, while an Azure cloud subscription is a container for organizing and managing resources within Azure.

+#### Azure Cloud Resource Manager

+Azure Resource Manager (ARM) is the deployment and management service for Microsoft Azure.
+It provides a management layer that allows you to create, update, and delete resources in your Azure account.

+Here are some key features and benefits of Azure Resource Manager:

+**1. Consistent Management Layer:** When you send a request through any of the Azure APIs, tools, or SDKs, Resource Manager receives the request.
+It authenticates and authorizes the request before forwarding it to the appropriate Azure service.
+This ensures consistent results and capabilities across different tools.

+**2. Organize Resources:** Azure Resource Manager allows you to organize resources in your application.
+You can group resources with a common lifecycle into a resource group, which can be deployed or deleted as a single action.
+This makes it easier to manage and visualize resources within your app.
+You can also apply tags to resources for categorization and management tasks.

+**3. Access Control:** With Azure Resource Manager, you have control over who in your organization can perform actions on the resources.
+You can manage permissions by defining roles and adding users or groups to those roles.
+For critical resources, you can apply explicit locks to prevent unauthorized deletion or modification.
+Azure Resource Manager also logs all user actions for auditing purposes.

+**4. Infrastructure as Code (IaC):** Azure Resource Manager is the native platform for Infrastructure as Code (IaC) in Azure.
+It allows you to define and deploy your Azure resources using ARM templates.
+ARM templates are JSON files that describe the desired state of your infrastructure.
+This enables you to automate and version control your deployments, making them more reliable and repeatable.

+**5. Troubleshooting and Support:** Azure Resource Manager provides documentation and resources to help troubleshoot deployments and manage your Azure solutions.
+You can find guidance on deploying ARM templates and troubleshooting deployment issues.

+In summary, Azure Resource Manager is a powerful service in Azure that allows you to deploy, manage, and organize your Azure resources.
+It provides a consistent management layer, access control, and supports Infrastructure as Code practices.

+Let me know if there's anything else I can assist you with!